 No these won’t be daily.

 But I saw a word and thought it was neat.
-I don’t it often if at all, probably because there are ‘relevant’ synonyms that get the job done and make this word not needed.
+I don’t use it at all, probably because there are ‘relevant’ synonyms that get the job done and make this word not needed.

 That word is: “apposite”